-Update on the one year anniversary of Avicii’s death: To honor his memory and continue his dream of making a difference in the world, Avicii’s family has announced the creation of the Tim Bergling Foundation.
-It will focus on supporting people suffering from mental illness, the organizations working with them, research into treatment, and suicide prevention.
-Tim’s father Klas Bergling is a keynote speaker at the International Music Summit (IMS) Ibiza, which kicks off their summer season (similar to WMC leading up to Ultra Miami) and will focus on the mental health crisis in the music industry.
+Update on the anniversary of Avicii’s death: To honor his memory and continue his dream of making a difference in the world, Avicii’s family created the Tim Bergling Foundation.
+It focuses on supporting people suffering from mental illness, the organizations working with them, turning research into treatment, and suicide prevention.
+Tim’s father Klas Bergling has stated that proceeds from the 2019 posthumously released “TIM” album will go towards the foundation.
+Klas has dedicated himself to shining a light on the mental health crisis in the music industry by speaking at the International Music Summit (IMS) Ibiza, which kicks off their summer season (similar to WMC leading up to Ultra Miami).

 Original article below.

 In the days after Avicii’s death, one of my best friends confessed that she’s drinking herself to death and can’t seem to get herself out of a black hole.
 And following the announcement that he’d taken his own life, another friend confessed that he was feeling so low that he’d been contemplating suicide.
 Having gone through a year of suicidal depression at the age of 19, I fully understand the depth of despair and darkness my friends are feeling.
 For those who have never experienced weeks, months and even years of prolonged depression, nor found themselves considering suicide, it’s extremely difficult to describe.
 But because many of us, myself included, have lost friends and family members to this disease, I believe it’s important to understand the whys of depression and suicide.